marko-londo/IBM-ESPN-Case-Study/README.md

 - ### Developments in Sports Analytics

     Over the last 5-10 years, NLP has seen significant progress in the field of sports analytics.
 One major trend is the use of machine learning to identify patterns and insights that would be impossible for humans to detect.
 An example of this would be missed calls by referees.
 Another trend is the development of more sophisticated NLP tools that can understand the nuances of human language, including language and context-specific terminology.
-Up to the minute journalism and reporting, down to even the last play or bat swing.
-Evaluating draft classes.
-Training and development techniques.
+Up to the minute journalism and reporting, down to even the last play or bat swing, draft class evaluation, training and development techniques.
 Analyzing batting averages and determining what pitches cause a batter to strike out.
 These studies and collections of data are all executed through the use of NLP.
     <br><br>

 - ### Other Major Companies in the Sports Analytics Domain